PrincetonSystems/os-seminar/_notes/01-introduction.md

   * Abstractions and interfaces using that isolation mechanism

-    * E.g. light-weight contexts doesn't change the isolation mechanism, but designs a new interface for it.

-Three broad categories of isolation mechanisms:
+In shared memory computers, three broad categories of isolation mechanisms:

   * Hardware-based isolation